prodeveloper/social-share/README.md

     'mynewservice' => [ 'view' => 'share.mynewservice' ]

-Add some Blade templating code in *share.mynewservice* view file to generate a URL for *mynewservice*.
+Add Blade templating code in *share.mynewservice* view file to generate a URL for *mynewservice*.
 You have access to:

 - service - the service definition (shown above).
 - sep - separator used between parameters, defaults to '&amp;'.
 Configurable as *social-share.separator*.